Parrys International Tours has gained support from its local MP in a campaign to minimise delays for coaches at the Port of Dover.

 Dave Parry, Parrys International Managing Director, relayed news of the development to the Coach Tourism Association, which publicised it on its social media accounts and has asked other operators for feedback on their experiences at Dover.

-“Coach operators are facing gridlock and processing delays at the Port of Dover, particularly during peak periods, leading to missed ferry crossings and significant scheduling disruptions,” he adds.
+“Coach operators are facing gridlock and processing delays at the Port of Dover, particularly during peak periods, leading to missed ferry crossings and significant scheduling disruptions,” Mr Parry says.
 “This is resulting in passenger dissatisfaction and logistical difficulties regarding driver hours, all while operators are paying triple the standard rates for peak travel dates.”

 According to the owner of the Staffordshire-based operator, a high volume of car traffic is preventing coaches from entering the port area to be processed.